kylegilman/video-embed-thumbnail-generator/readme.txt

 4. Shortcode inserted into the post content by the plugin.

 == Changelog ==

+= 2.0.4 - April 19, 2012 =
+* Once again changed the process checking for FFMPEG installations.
+Should be universal now.
+* Added setting to turn on vpre flags for users with installed versions of FFMPEG old enough that libx264 requires vpre flags to operate.
+* Added setting to replace the video attachment template with a page containing only the code necessary to display the video.
+Makes embedding your hosted videos on other sites easier.
+* Fixed progress bar for older versions of FFMPEG
+* Added Flash fallback when OGV or WEBM videos are embedded

 = 2.0.3 - February 24, 2012 =
 * When working with file formats that can't be embedded (WMV, AVI, etc) the option to embed the original file will be disabled if Mobile/H.264, WEBM, or OGV files are found.